fizzed/stork/README.md

  - Your runtime dependencies

-Your project basedir conf/, bin/ and share/ directories are then copied to target/stage (will overlay/overwrite any files currently in target/stage).
+Your project basedir conf/, bin/ and share/ directories are then copied to target/stork (will overlay/overwrite any files currently in target/stork).
-To include launchers as part of your assembly, you will need to include both the assembly and one or more launcher-generate goals.
-Finally, the contents of target/stage are tarballed into ${finalName}.tar.gz with an install prefix of ${finalName} as the root directory of the tarball (so it unpacks correctly)
+To include launchers as part of your assembly, you will need to include both the assembly and one or more generate goals.
+Finally, the contents of target/stork are tarballed into ${finalName}.tar.gz with an install prefix of ${finalName} as the root directory of the tarball (so it unpacks correctly)

     <build>